the-krafty-koder/mastering/notes/databases/mysql/indexes.md

 ## Disadvantages of an index

-Every index is a special kind of table .
+- Every index is a special kind of table .
 Therefore, every time a row is added to or removed from a table, all indexes on that table must be modified.
+- Increased storage space as they require additional storage
+- Determining the appropriate index can be challenging.

 ## Useful tips